DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 There are a few steps you should take to ensure the best experience:

-  1. If you want to use the Day Night Cycle feature of THe Digital Painting remove any lighting in the scene that will conflict with this.
+  1. If you want to use the Day Night Cycle feature of The Digital Painting remove any lighting in the scene that will conflict with this.
 This is not necessary if you turn off or remove the Day Night Cycle in `Digital Painting Manager`.
   2. Import the post process stack 2.0 into your project (package manager--> post process stack)
   3. Change shadow distance to 500 or higher in quality settings

-## Add the Core Digital Painting Assets
+### Add the Core Digital Painting Assets

 Having created a standard Unity scene you need to add The Digital Painting Assets.
 If you want to use defaults this is pretty easy to do.
 Firstly configure the pacakges to be installed by adding the following lines to your `Packages/manifest.json` file: